105 Main Street, Gorbals, Glasgow. G5 9DW. Demolished.

 The Guinness darts shield 1968.
 The Tron Bar was runners up.
 Left to right Mr J Reynolds, Tron Bar, Mr Larrie King, Citizen’s Bar team captain, Mr Jimmy Reynolds no relation to the other Mr Reynolds who was captain of the Tron Bar team, J A Baillie, Guinness and Mr Charles Sweeney.

 Members of the Gorbals Ward Licensed Trade Association 1965.
-Back row J Thom, J Heraghty, N Douglas, C Sweeney, J K Webster.
-Front row P McGovern, H Gallagher, S Falconer, R McCrudden.
+Back row J Thom, Michael J Heraghty, N Douglas, Charles Sweeney, J K Webster.
+Front row Pat McGovern, Hugh Gallagher, Sam Falconer, Raymond McCrudden.

 Gorbals Ward Licensed Trade Association 1965.
 Left to right Mr & Mrs J Rogers, Alamo, Mr & Mrs A Ferry, Alamo, Mr Charles Sweeney, Mrs & Mr Bright, Citizen’s Bar.